A Dynamic Matching Framework for Faster Child Adoptions: IV Simulation Results

 The main goal for most child welfare systems is to guarantee a safe, healthy permanent placement for all children.
-One threat to permanency is disruption.
+One threat to permanency is placement instability.
 After the matchmaker places a child in a home, the home becomes the child's \textit{pre-adoptive} home.
 The home must foster the child for six months before the adoption is finalized.
-If the home decides not to adopt the child, it returns the child to the welfare system, i.e., the adoption disrupts.
+If the home decides not to adopt the child, it returns the child to the welfare system, i.e., the placement is not stable.
+We refer to this as persistence to avoid confusion with the theoretic property of stability.
+Persistence is widely accepted as an objective metric of child welfare and is sometimes the only easily accessible and assessable metric (\qcitenp{rubin-2007}).

 In our model, a safe and healthy placement is one where the child is acceptable to the home and the home is acceptable to the child.
 The matchmaker can define the acceptability threshold to include only homes that would adequately care for the child.
-Conditional on a placement being acceptable, the matchmaker's utility for a child $c$ matching with a home $h$, $U_c(h)$, is the predicted non-disruption probability.
-Our partner county's data will allow us to predict non-disruption on characteristics observable to caseworkers.
-Our interviews with caseworkers indicate that they believe disruption is more or less likely depending on the fitness of the child-home match.
-We model this in our synthetic data using a match-specific parameter:
+Conditional on a placement being acceptable, the matchmaker's utility for a child $c$ matching with a home $h$, $U_c(h)$, is the predicted persistence probability. \qcite{highsmith2024matching} trains a Random Forest (RF) model to perform these predictions that achieves 77\% accuracy.
+Moreover, the same work demonstrates that match-specific characteristics strongly impact the predictions.
+We adopt this model and set

-where $\epsilon_{c,h} \sim N(-\frac{3}{10}, \frac{1}{10})$.
-Note that child-specific characteristics that affect disruption are irrelevant for matching as they cannot affect the preference ordering over homes.
-Home-specific effects are important, but we are not currently aware of the most salient home traits that affect disruption.
+where $p(c,h)$ is the fraction of trees that vote in favor of persistence for the $(c,h)$ match from the RF model.

+Next, we turn to home preferences.
+We do not have access to homes' preferences and are not aware of any current attempts to elicit cardinal utilities from homes.
+We assume that homes have utilities that depend on child age and disability, and we discuss below our method to assess the impact of imprecisely predicting home preferences.
+The utility of a home $h$ for a match $c$ is: